akalinux/span-tools/README.md

 __Create a ColumnSets[E] instance:__

 The ColumnSets instance is created by a factory interface of SpanUtil.
-For each instance of ColumnSets, a properly scoped call to "defer i.Close()" will require being made.
+For each instance of ColumnSets, a properly scoped call to "defer ac.Close()" will require being made.

 	// Build our column accumulator
 	ac := u.NewColumnSets()